"Yes! That's what I have: a high need baby! This is great! I'm not alone in this world!"

 Where Would You Like to Go Next?

-Attachment Parenting: Read Your Child Rather Than Some Book!
+Attachment Parenting and Intuitive Parenting: Read Your Child Rather Than Some Book!

 What Is Attachment Parenting?
 10 Sharp Truths and 2 Common Misconceptions!